Substance Abuse and Addiction Treatment Resources in Middletown

 The sleepy village of Middletown, New York is nestled in the Hudson Valley close to the Wallkill River and the Shawangunk Mountains.
 Dairy farms surround the town in their pastoral beauty while Middletown boasts of two famous architectural gems: the Hillside cemetery and the J.W.
 Corley Elementary school.
 The Hillside cemetery was designed by British architect, Calvert Vaux.
 Vaux helped Frederick Law Olmstead design New York City’s Central Park.
 The J.W.
 Corley Elementary school was built by Paul Rudolph during his post as Dean at the Yale School of Architecture.

 There are severe consequences if a use disorder goes left untreated.
-This guide is an aid for you to explore the rehabilitative options for coping with the harmful cycle of addiction.

 You’re not alone in this struggle.